X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 * `COLOR`
 * `PSGWAV`

-This behavior has been fixed in development versions since R43 and will be fixed in R44.
+This behavior has been fixed in R44.

 **EXAMPLE of REN Statement:**